newst4rt/Lyrify/README.md

  - Kenneth Reitz @ requests
  - This project uses the universal romanizer software 'uroman' written by Ulf Hermjakob, USC Information Sciences Institute (2015-2020)

- and to everyone I didn’t mention who took part in Lyrify.
   Thank you for providing your projects for the public.
 Without your efforts Lyrify isn't what it is – you're all awesome ❤️

 ## License
 Lyrify is licensed under the MIT license.
 See [LICENSE](https://github.com/newst4rt/Lyrify/blob/main/LICENSE) for more information.